 The Photographic Survey has been in existence since the early 1950s.
 It was founded in conjunction with the Frick Art Reference Library in New York in order to record the works of art in private collections in England, Wales and Ireland and to make their existence known to scholars.
-The photographs are housed in the Witt and Conway Libraries at The Courtauld Institute, and prints are available for study in the libraries of many universities and galleries in Europe and the United States which have subscribed to the Survey over the years.
+The photographs are housed in the Witt and Conway Libraries at The Courtauld Institute, and prints are available for study in the libraries of many universities and galleries in Europe and the United States.
 Well over five hundred collections have been photographed, and the work of the Photographic Survey provides an invaluable resource for scholars and students of Art History.

 Access and Opening Times

 We grant access to The Photographic Survey material only as an exception and strictly by appointment.
 Opening Times are those of the Witt and Conway Library.
 The Library is open from Monday to Friday between the hours of 11:00 and 16:00 (until 19 December only).
 From 2 January, the opening times will be 13:00 and 17:30.

 +44 (0)20 3947 7633